Schlossparktheater-Altrossthal/Website/README.md

   must use an absolute host instead of the relative `REALTIME_BASE_PATH`.
 - `REALTIME_AUTH_TOKEN` and `REALTIME_HANDSHAKE_SECRET` protect the realtime
   handshake and admin events.
+- `APP_SERVER_PORT` (default `PORT + 1`) sets the internal port where the
+  combined Next.js/Socket.IO server listens when the reverse proxy is enabled.

 ### Hosting with images from the registry